jrenslin/eAureumFV/README.md

 go build && ./src
 ```

-For building, golang is required.

-## Features
+Next, connect to localhost on port `9090`, the default port.

+A setup page is triggered.
+Here you can set the port eAureumFV listens on and the folders it serves.

 ## Changing settings

-When first starting the program and accessing the web interface, the setup is triggered and the settings are stored.

-After this, the settings cannot be changed from within the program.
-To still change them, delete `./json/settings.json`.
+After the initial setup, the settings cannot be changed from within the program.
+To change them anyway, delete `./json/settings.json`.
 Once it is deleted, restart the program.

-## Purpose